 DROP SCHEMA public CASCADE;

-View the existence of the schema ‘public’ using the below command.
+View the existence of the schema ‘public’ using the command below.

 \dn

-In the above output, you can see that the schema ‘public‘ is deleted that contains many tables that are shown in the red rectangle.
+In the above output, you can see that the schema ‘public‘ has been deleted, which contains many tables shown in the red rectangle.

-First, open the pgAdmin application and connect to the PostgreSQL server as shown in the below picture, if the server asks for a password then enter the password that you have defined while creating the PostgreSQL server.
+1. First, open the pgAdmin application and connect to the PostgreSQL server, as shown in the picture below.
+If the server asks for a password, enter the password you defined when creating the PostgreSQL server.

-Expand the Browser section and select the database where schema exists.
-Then select the schema that contains all the tables as shown in the below picture.
+2. Expand the Browser section and select the database where the schema exists.
+Then select the schema that contains all the tables, as shown in the picture below.

-Right-click on the selected schema ‘public’ and click on the option Delete/Drop.
+3. Right-click on the selected schema ‘public’ and choose the option ‘Delete/Drop’.

-A dialog appears asking about drop schema, then click on the Yes button and proceed to delete the schema ‘public’ that contains all the tables.
+4. A dialog appears asking about dropping the schema; then, click the Yes button and proceed to delete the ‘public’ schema, which contains all the tables.

-If you again check the ‘Schemas’ section of the database ‘postgres’, you won’t find the schema ‘public’ because it is dropped.
+If you again check the ‘Schemas’ section of the database ‘postgres’, you won’t find the schema ‘public’ because it has been dropped.

-The ‘DROP TABLE’ can also be used to drop all the tables from the database but in this case, you have to drop tables one by one and that is a time-consuming process.
+The ‘DROP TABLE’ command can also be used to drop all tables from the database, but in this case, you must drop tables one by one, which is a time-consuming process.

 The syntax is given below.